 Information from Third Parties

 - We may also receive information about you from independent third parties, such as fundraising sites like JustGiving or Virgin Money Giving or event organisers such as the London Marathon.
+We may also receive contact details and other personal information regarding media contacts and influencers from a variety of sources such as Cision.
 We will only receive information from third parties in this way if you have given your consent for your information to be passed on to us.
 You should check their Privacy Notice when you provide your information to understand how they will process your information.
 Once we have obtained this information from the third party it will be covered by our Privacy Notice as well as by the originating third party.

 Information we get from your use of our website and services